 Update all software as soon as you can

-Cybercriminals target out of date software, because it usually has security flaws they can exploit.
-So update everything as soon as possible, including your operating system, anti-virus software, WordPress plugins if you have a WordPress site and any other software you use.
+Cybercriminals target out of date software because it usually has security flaws they can exploit.
+Update everything as soon as possible, including your operating system, anti-virus software, WordPress plugins if you have a WordPress site and any other software you use.

 Understand how to detect phishing emails